dials/dials/doc/sphinx/documentation/tutorials/small_molecule_tutorial.rst

 --------

 Indexing here will depend on the model for the experiment being reasonably accurate.
-Provided that the lattices overlap in the reciprocal lattice view above, the indexing should be straightforward and will guarantee that all lattices are consistently indexed.
+Provided that the lattices overlap in the reciprocal lattice view above, the indexing should be straightforward and will guarantee that all lattices are consistently indexed as a single matrix is used.
-One detail here is to split the experiments on output.
-This duplicates the models for the individual components rather than sharing them, which allows greater flexibility in refinement (and is critical for scan varying refinement).

 .. code-block:: bash

    dials.index imported.expt strong.refl

-Without any additional input, the indexing will determine the most approproiate primitive lattice parameters and orientation which desctibe the observed reciprocal lattice positions.
+Without any additional input, the indexing will determine the most appropriate primitive (i.e. triclinic) lattice parameters and orientation which desctibe the observed reciprocal lattice positions.

 Bravais lattice determination
 -----------------------------

-In the single sequence tutorial the determination of the Bravais lattice is performed between indexing and refinement.
-This step however will only work on a single lattice at a time.
-Therefore in this case the analysis will be performed, the results verified then the conclusion fed back into indexing as follows:
+Prior to indexing the choice of Bravais lattice may be made, though this is entirely optional and all processing may be performed with a triclinic lattice:

 .. code-block:: bash

-   dials.refine_bravais_settings indexed.refl indexed.expt crystal_id=0
-   dials.refine_bravais_settings indexed.refl indexed.expt crystal_id=1
-   dials.refine_bravais_settings indexed.refl indexed.expt crystal_id=2
-   dials.refine_bravais_settings indexed.refl indexed.expt crystal_id=3
+   dials.refine_bravais_settings indexed.refl indexed.expt

-Inspect the results, conclude that the oP lattice is appropriate then assign this as a space group for indexing (in this case, P222)
+Once this has run you can manually rerun indexing with:

 .. code-block:: bash

    dials.index imported.expt strong.refl space_group=P222

-This will once again consistently index the data, this time enforcing the lattice constraints.
+to assign the lattice, or manually reindex the data to match setting #5 (though in this case that is a no-op) - or as mentioned above proceed with the lattice unconstrained.

 Refinement
 ----------

-Prior to integration we want to refine the experimental geometry and the scan varying crystal orientation and unit cell.
-This is performed in two steps — the first is to perform static refinement on each indexed sequence, the second to take this refined model and refine the unit cell and orientation allowing for time varying parameters:
+Prior to integration we want to refine the experimental geometry and the scan varying crystal orientation and unit cell: in the refinement however the refinement is done first with a scan static model, then with scan varying (which allows for small variations in the sample orientation etc.)

 .. code-block:: bash

-   dials.refine indexed.refl indexed.expt output.reflections=static.refl output.experiments=static.expt scan_varying=false
+   dials.refine indexed.refl indexed.expt
-   dials.refine static.refl static.expt scan_varying=True

 At this stage the reciprocal lattice view will show a much improved level of agreement between the indexed reflections from the four sequences: